YingdiDai/balance-in-place-toolkit/README.md

 ## References
 See `references_apa.pdf` for the toolkit bibliography (key readings: Cozens & Love 2015; Tzoulas et al. 2007; Hong et al. 2007).
+A related conference paper emphasized service standards; this article presents a distinct method workflow and new figures.

 _Last updated: 2025-8-31_